-Originally just outside the Oxford city walls, the pub is now hidden amongst the buildings of the University of Oxford.
+Originally just outside the Oxford city walls, the Turf Tavern is now hidden amongst the buildings of the University of Oxford.
 While having a refreshing drink in the garden, you can spot many chalk boards with stories of the Turf’s past.
 It was apparently the place where Bill Clinton infamously “did not inhale” and an Ex-Australian Prime Minister broke a World Record for consuming a yard of ale in 11 seconds!
 No chance we’d be beating that record today.

 The Varsity Club (TVC)

 The White Rabbit

 A little bit of Italy comes to Oxford through the hand of The White Rabbit.
 This small but charming pub is often packed, and you may need to wait for a table; you can see why once you are sat down and try their excellent pizzas!
 A cosy pub with great food, an excellent place to eat in Oxford.
 Definitely the perfect end to an amazing trip to remember!

 Have you been to Oxford before or are lucky enough to live there?
 Is there anything from our things to do in Oxford guide that we missed out?
 Let us know in the comments below your favourite places to visit in Oxford.